 If value is not given, the variable is assigned the null string.
 All values undergo tilde expansion, parameter and variable expansion, command substitution, arithmetic expansion, and quote removal (see EXPANSION below).
-If the variable has its integer attribute set, then value is subject to arithmetic expansion even if the \$((...)) expansion is not used (see Arithmetic Expansion below).
+If the variable has its integer attribute set, then value is evaluated as an arithmetic expression even if the \$((...)) expansion is not used (see Arithmetic Expansion below).
 Word splitting is not performed, with the exception of "\$@" as explained below under Special Parameters.
 Pathname expansion is not performed.
-Assignment statements may also appear as arguments to the declare, typeset, export, readonly, and local builtin commands.
+Assignment statements may also appear as arguments to the alias, declare, typeset, export, readonly, and local builtin commands.